-When the CPP prep course is completed and the examination is successfully passed a candidate's file is reviewed for point totaling and final approval.
-Upon completion of the program a candidate is awarded the Certified Purchasing Professional (CPP) designation and receives a plaque indicating the achievement (Due to stricter postal regulations, CPPs, CPPMs, CGPPs, and CPPCs outside of the United States will receive a certificate instead of a plaque).
+When the Preparation for Certified Purchasing Professional (CPP) Exam three week course is completed and the CPP examination is successfully passed a candidate's file is reviewed for point totaling and final approval.
+Upon completion of the program a candidate is awarded the Certified Purchasing Professional (CPP) designation and receives a plaque indicating the achievement (Due to stricter postal regulations, CPPs, CPPMs, CGPPs, and CPPCs outside of the United States will receive a certificate by email).
 Recognition is given in Professional Purchasing, the American Purchasing Society's monthly publication, and members on the Certification Announcement Page of the American Purchasing Society's web site.
 An announcement may also be made to employers and newspapers as provided by the certified person.

 Price for Members and Nonmembers/Payment Options

-The price for members to apply for the Certified Purchasing Professional (CPP) is $294 and for nonmembers $450.
-The price for members and nonmembers to apply for the Certified Professional Purchasing Manager (CPPM), Certified Green Purchasing Professional (CGPP) or the Certified Professional Purchasing Consultant (CPPC) is $285.
-Please look at our course page to view prep course prices.
+The price for members to apply for the Certified Purchasing Professional (CPP) is $299 and for nonmembers $515.
+The price for members to apply for the Certified Professional Purchasing Manager (CPPM), Certified Green Purchasing Professional (CGPP) or the Certified Professional Purchasing Consultant (CPPC) is $294.
+The price for nonmembers to apply for the CPPM is $500.
+The price to nonmembers to apply for the CGPP and the CPPC is $425.
+Please look at our course page to view course prices.
 Please view the certification application for a more detailed price list.
 The Society accepts checks, American Express, Mastercard, and Visa as payment for certification.
 The Society cannot accept purchase orders for certification and cannot accept any application that references a purchase order or any other company internal number.

 For Questions, an Application, or Further Information

-For assistance in applying for certification or for clarification of any information on this page you are welcome to call or email the American Purchasing Society any time during normal working hours.
+For assistance in learning how to get a CPP certification online or for clarification of any information on this page you are welcome to call or email the American Purchasing Society any time during normal working hours.
 We will be glad to help you.
 Telephone (630) 859-0250.
-Email email@example.com.
+Email firstname.lastname@example.org.